Parliament was scheduled to meet but a great number of nobles stayed away as a protest against the power given to Piers Gaveston by King Edward II

 Edward’s actions had served to further alienate the barons.
 The barons met secretly in London and drew up a plan to capture Edward II, Isabella and Gaveston.

 Edward, Isabella and Gaveston fled north but were followed by the Earls of Lancaster and Pembroke.
 In an attempt to outwit their pursuers Edward and Isabella went to York leaving Gaveston at Scarborough.

 1312 (Late Spring)

 Piers Gaveston surrendered to the Earl of Pembroke who took him south.
 However, on the way Gaveston was seized by the Earl of Warwick who took him to Warwick Castle.

 The Earl of Warwick conducted a show trial which found Gaveston guilty of treason.

 Piers Gaveston was executed.

-Edward was furious when he heard the news of Gaveston’s death and vowed to seek revenge.
-However, civil war was averted when the Earls of Pembroke and Surrey pledged their support to Edward
+Edward was furious when he heard the news of Gaveston’s death and vowed to seek revenge on those responsible.
+However, civil war was averted when the Earls of Pembroke and Surrey pledged their support to Edward.

 1312 (13th November)

 was born to Edward II and his wife Isabella